ember-learn/guides-source/guides/release/getting-started/core-concepts.md

 ## Lifecycle Hooks

 In Ember, we use the term **lifecycle hook** for methods that are automatically called within the Ember application.
-These are methods that can be expected to be called automatically, rather than having to call them specifically.
+These are methods that can be expected to be called automatically, rather than having to call them manually.

 Some examples of a hook are: